S' vetrom uz lice

 S vetrom uz lice (With The Wind Against Our Faces) is the third studio album by the Serbian rock band Ekatarina Velika, released in 1986.
-With this album Ekatarina Velika reached a wider audience, and it is considered to be the commercial breakthrough for the band.
+With this album the group reached a wider audience, and it is considered to be their commercial breakthrough.
 The new drummer, replacing Ivan "Firchie" Fece, was Ivan "Raka" Ranković (ex.
 Tvrdo srce i velike uši).
-The album was recorded and mixed in SIM studio in Zagreb and produced by Dragan Čačinović and Ekatarina Velika.
+The album was recorded and mixed at SIM studio in Zagreb and produced by Dragan Čačinović with the band.

 In 2006 "Ti si sav moj bol" was ranked #3 on the B92 Top 100 Domestic Songs list.